luised94/lab_utils/images/DESIGN.md

 `.inf`, and fails when they disagree.

-**Free empirical check that beats all three sources**, now in `PROTOCOL.md`: row 0 is the physical bottom of the gel, and Fiji draws row 0 at the top, so the wells appear at the **bottom** of the window.
-Whichever end has the wells settles row order without trusting any metadata.
+**Free empirical check that beats all three sources**, now in `PROTOCOL.md`: row 0 is the physical bottom of the gel, and Fiji draws row 0 at the top, so the image is mirrored top-to-bottom on screen.
+The wells appear at whichever window edge the loading side was scanned toward: the bottom for a gel imaged vertically, a side for one imaged horizontally.
+Whichever edge has the wells settles the row order, and together with `gel_migration_axis` fixes the geometry, without trusting any metadata.
+(The earlier claim that the wells always appear at the bottom assumed a vertical gel and is false in general; see the horizontal s001 session logged below.)

 ### Section 2's polarity, resolved and previously understated